 · Discrete mutation: replacement of one system generation by the next.

-· Mutation with random change: as in biological evolution.
+· Mutation by random change: as in biological evolution.

-· Mutation with designed change: redesign by external observers, or by self-aware actors who observe and change the system they play roles in.
+· Mutation by designed change: redesign by external observers, or by self-aware actors who observe and change the system they play roles in.

 · Continuous mutation: n/a.
 Impossible here, since it is contrary to the notion of a system.

 Self-organisation appears above in many guises.

 Perhaps the most popular in social systems thinking discussion are: